 With DreamWalker Microsoft is trying to transform the daily journey to work by immersing users in a virtual reality that replaces the normal one while they walk.

 In a paper recently published, researchers Jackie Yang, Eyal Ofek, Andy Wilson and Christian Holz provide "A future in which people will spend much more time in virtual reality, even during the moments when they walk between places in the real world".
-To do this, they have created a VR system that allows its users to walk in the real world while simultaneously seeing themselves strolling in a virtual location of their choice.
+To do this, they created a VR system that allows its users to walk on foot in the real world while simultaneously seeing themselves walking in a virtual place of their choice.

 You go to that anonymous bus stop and in its place you see an oasis in a desert.
 Instead of your bar you find Moe's, like in the Simpsons.
 That statue of Garibaldi has something different… But yes, it's Batman!
 In short, a lucid daydream.

 How does Microsoft Dreamwalker work?

 The system is intended to keep users fully immersed in the virtual world despite the obstacles of the real world.
 To do this, the software's AI finds a path in theVR environment similar to what the user is going through in the real world.

 It is designed with its own tracking system that uses GPS positions, internal-external tracking and various sensors to guide users to stay on the right path, help them avoid obstacles and take them to their destination, all while keeping them immersed in a dynamic virtual way that suitable for the real one.